Private Health Insurance

 Unlike employer-sponsored health insurance, which is provided by an employer, an individual health insurance plan is directly obtained by an individual from an insurance company or through the health insurance marketplace.

-It offers coverage for medical expenses, such as doctor visits, hospital stays, prescription medications, and preventive care.
+It offers coverage for medical expenses, such as doctor visits, hospital stays, prescription drugs, and preventive care.

 Individual health insurance plans provide individuals and families with the flexibility to choose a plan that best fits their specific needs, budget, and preferred network of healthcare providers.